 E. Satisfy the ethics component.

-- I. This can be satisfied by completing the Winter term of MTH 599, Introduction to Mathematics Profession, or by taking - II.
-GRAD 520 or some other ethics class offered by Graduate School.
+This can be satisfied by completing the Winter term of MTH 507, Introduction to Mathematics Profession, or by taking, e.g., GRAD 520 or some other ethics class offered by Graduate School.

 F. File the program of study (PoS).